Kallen113/Python-Web-Crawler-ETL-and-Data-Analysis-of-IMDB-Data/README.md

 3.)
 Data exploration: Each of the notebooks also engage in some combination of exploratory data analysis, summary statistics, and/or other data analysis such as linear regression plots using the Pandas, matplotlib, seaborn, and Statsmodels libraries.

-For example, one of the Jupyter notebooks--navigate to the "Parts_II-III" folder, and open the notebook entitled "Python_Web_crawler_IMDB_Part_II_1936-2017_analysis.ipny"--saved on this  repository implements a web crawler that extracts the first 5 pages of IMDB films data for each year during a long range (e.g., 1936-2017) from the IMDB site, collecting data for variables such as metascore, IMDB rating, etc.
+For example, one of the Jupyter notebooks saved on this  repository--navigate to the "Parts_II-III_1936-2017_analysis" folder, and open the notebook entitled "Python_Web_crawler_IMDB_Part_II_1936-2017_analysis.ipny"--implements a web crawler that extracts the first 5 pages of IMDB films data for each year during a long range (e.g., 1936-2017) from the IMDB site, collecting data for variables such as metascores, IMDB ratings, etc.

-For easy reference, the following code implements the web crawler for a single page of IMDB films; in this case, it extracts data for the top-250 films in terms of IMDB ratings:
+To specifically demonstrate some of the web crawlers, let's start with the simplest: the following code implements the web crawler for a single page of IMDB films; it extracts data for the top-250 films in terms of IMDB ratings (N.B.: the IMDB web site can contain a maximum of 250 films on each page):

 ## Code for webcrawler and ETL of top-250 IMDB films webpage: